Media Queries and Breakpoints

 UX Design and Breakpoints

-When dealing with breakpoints; UX often designs only for two sizes.
-This leads with an unknown size in between breakpoints.
-So check with your UXer your applications should behave for when the screen size is in between.
+When dealing with breakpoints, UX often designs only for two sizes.
+This leads to an unknown size between breakpoints.
+Check with your UX designer how your application should behave when the screen size is in between.

 MediaQuery component and React Hooks